Anne Frank House & Museum

 Tickets for holidays and weekends sell out quickly.
 Does the website state that the tickets have sold out?
 Unfortunately, no more tickets are available.

-Tickets are released each day, in phases (a few at a time), from two months in advance until the day itself.
+Tickets are released each and every day, in phases (a few at a time throughout the day), from two months in advance until the day itself.
 If you do not succeed in booking your tickets the first time around, try and try again at various times during the day(s).

 The Anne Frank House says, “80% of tickets for any date are released exactly two months in advance.
 The remaining 20% are released on the day.”